 Published on February 10th, 2014 | by Ruben4

 Barbadillo is the largest producer of Manzanilla in the whole of the Jerez region and proud creators of well-known brands such as Solear.
-Founded in 1821 by Benigno Barbadillo Hortigüela, who was born in Burgos (North of Madrid) and lived in Mexico for twenty years, it is still a family owned business that brings together tradition and modernity.
+Founded in 1821 by Benigno Barbadillo Hortigüela, who was born in Burgos (North of Madrid) and settled in Sanlúcar after having lived in Mexico for twenty years, it is still a family owned business that brings together tradition and modernity.

 When Benigno Barbadillo bought the old Bodegas El Toro in 1824, the company grew rapidly, with exports to the UK and the US starting in the next few years.
 In 1827 he was the first to name a wine Manzanilla (branded Divina Pastora) and to sell it in bottle (before that, sherry was transported to bars in small barrels).

-In the early 1900s the widow of Benigno married Pedro Rodríguez and many of the wines adopted his name, until the company was changed to Antonio Barbadillo S.A. in 1954.
+In the early 1900s the widow of Benigno married Pedro Rodríguez and many of the wines adopted his name.
+The company name was changed to Antonio Barbadillo S.A. in 1954.
 During the 20th century, Barbadillo made most of their business as an almacenista for Harveys.

 In addition to sherry, the company lately developed a diversification strategy.
 In the Jerez area they produce table wines like the Castillo de San Diego and the first sparkling wine from Jerez: Beta Brut.
 They also acquired the Bodegas y Viñedos Vega Real in the D.O.
 Ribera del Duero and the Sierra de Sevilla company, producer of Ibérico pork products.
 Their products are found in more than 50 countries.